davenpi/davenpi.github.io/_pages/pie.md

 - **Major obstacles**: Courage.
 Understanding myself and what the best path through all of this is for me.

 - **Timeline**: Join a startup or other group working on something meaningful (Spring/Summer 2023).
 Aviation scholarship (Winter 2023).
-My own thing/a thing I own a big piece of (Before 2025).
+My own thing/a thing I own a big piece of (next couple of years).
 The whole shebang (Hard to estimate.
 Before 2035).

 ## Become an Earthrounder
 [Earthrounders](https://www.earthrounders.com/index.php) are a group of pilots who have flown all the way around the